flipsi/structured-standup/README.md

 # Ryte UES Daily Standup Meeting Helper Software

+## Description

+This is a tiny helper to help a developer team to structure their Daily Standup Meeting by suggesting an order of the team member's turns.

+I picked this use case to get my hands on the Functional Reactive Scala.js UI library [Laminar](https://laminar.dev/documentation#modifiers).

 ## Getting started

 1) git clone this repo to your local machine